Dynkin games with Poisson random intervention times: Application to convertible bonds with random intervention times

-for $S_0^s=s>0$ and $t\geq 0$, where the constants $r$, $q$, $\sigma$ represent the risk-free interest rate, the dividend rate and the volatility of the stock, satisfying the parameter assumption $r> q$\footnote{The case $r\leq q$ can be treated in a similar way.}. \end{assumption}
+with $S_0^s=s>0$, where the constants $r$, $q$, $\sigma$ represent the risk-free interest rate, the dividend rate and the volatility of the stock, satisfying the parameter assumption $r> q$\footnote{The case $r\leq q$ can be treated in a similar way.}. \end{assumption}

 The firm issues convertible bonds as perpetuities with a constant coupon rate $c$.
 Consider an investor purchasing a share of this convertible bond at initial time $t=0$.
 By holding the convertible bond, the investor will continuously receive the coupon rate $c$ from the firm until the contract is terminated.
 The investor has the right to convert her bond to the firm's stocks, while the firm has the right to call the bond and force the bondholder to surrender her bond to the firm at a sequence of Poisson arrival times $\{T_n\}_{n\geq 1}$ with a constant intensity $\lambda>0$.
-Hence, there are two situations that the contract maybe terminated: \begin{enumerate} \item if the firm calls the bond at some $\mathbbm{G}$-stopping time $\sigma$ firstly, the bondholder will receive a pre-specified surrender price $K$ at time $\sigma$; \item if the investor chooses to convert her bond at some $\mathbbm{G}$-stopping time $\tau$ firstly or both players choose to stop the contract simultaneously, the bondholder will obtain $\gamma S_{\tau}$ at time $\tau$ from converting her bond with a pre-specified conversion rate $\gamma$, where $0<\gamma<1$. \end{enumerate}
+Hence, there are two situations that the contract maybe terminated:

+(i) if the firm calls the bond at some $\mathbbm{G}$-stopping time $\sigma$ firstly, the bondholder will receive a pre-specified surrender price $K$ at time $\sigma$;

+(ii) if the investor chooses to convert her bond at some $\mathbbm{G}$-stopping time $\tau$ firstly or both players choose to stop the contract simultaneously, the bondholder will obtain $\gamma S_{\tau}$ at time $\tau$ from converting her bond with a pre-specified conversion rate $\gamma\in(0,1)$.

 In summary, the investor will obtain the following discounted payoff at initial time $t=0$:

 with $\sigma,\tau\in\tilde{\mathcal{R}}_{T_1}(\lambda)$, where